belindamao/Telecom-customers-churn-prediction/README.md

 This data set provides info to help you predict behaviors correlated with churn.
 You can analyze all relevant customer data and develop focused customer retention programs.

 Use the data analytics language of your choice to answer:

 Which customers are likely to leave and how can we proactively prevent that?

 Guiding questions:

 • What are the key drivers of churn?

-• How would you identify customers who are most likely to churn next? o Use the decision rules to identify customers who fit the churn profile so you can proactively offer them an incentive to stay.
+• How would you identify customers who are most likely to churn next?
+Use the decision rules to identify customers who fit the churn profile so you can proactively offer them an incentive to stay.